Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 \subsection{Ascending swaps}

 \swap{\mathsf{swap}_{1\leftrightarrow 2'}} \unswap{\mathsf{unswap}_{1\leftrightarrow 2'}} \align{\mathsf{align}} \wtrev{\mathsf{reverse\_weight}}

-The \emph{first} (respectively, \emph{last}) box in a bar within a ShBT is the box $(i,j)$ with $i$ and $j$ both minimal (respectively, maximal).
-Everywhere in this subsection, $T$ denotes an arbitrary ShBT, which is not necessarily semistandard or sorted.
+The \defn{first} (respectively, \defn{last}) box in a bar within a ShBT is the box $(i,j)$ with $i$ and $j$ both minimal (respectively, maximal).
+Everywhere in this subsection, $T$ denotes an arbitrary ShBT with all entries in $\{1' , 2' , 1 , 2\}$, which is not necessarily semistandard or sorted.

 \begin{definition} Suppose $\cH$ and $\cV$ are bars in $T$ with unique entries $1$ and $2'$, respectively.
 Below, we define two new bars $\tilde \cH$ and $\tilde \cV$ whose union $\tilde \cH\sqcup \tilde \cV$ occupies the same boxes as $\cH\sqcup \cV$.
 We then set $ \swap(T,\cV, \cH) := (\tilde T, \tilde \cV)$ where $\tilde T$ is formed from $T$ by replacing $\cH$ with $\tilde \cH$ and $\cV$ with $\tilde \cV$.
 The rules defining $\tilde \cH$ and $\tilde \cV$ are as follows: \begin{itemize}